WebberZone/better-search/readme.txt

 * Fixed: Certain search terms didn't work

 = 1.1 =
 * Plugin now allows use of template file.
-Create a file <code>better-search-template.php</code> in your themes folder.
+Create a file `better-search-template.php` in your themes folder.
 * Pages are also included in the results.
 You can turn it off in options
 * Drafts are no longer included in results
 * WordPress Title rewritten